speich/dGraph/README.md

 [example-simple.htm](example-simple.htm) and [example-complex.htm](example-complex.htm) for more information.

 ## Features
-* Client side rendering of the graph in SVG
+* Client side rendering of the graph in SVG.
-* Mesh size of the grid can be set
+* Mesh size of the grid can be set.
-* Grid can be set to be visible or hidden
+* Grid can be set to be visible or hidden.
-* Graph can be compacted to save space on the screen (default)
+* Graph can be compacted to save space on the screen (default).
 * Simple data format consisting of a node list and an adjacency list.
+* Graph can be inverted, e.g order of layers in graph is reversed.

 ## Dependencies
 * dojo toolkit 1.9.1, mainly for the AMD loader to required in the modules